ab-emptycup/ab-emptycup.github.io/devlog/dec23-reboot.md

 With both the catalogue tables in the db freshly imported, I'm able to reproduce the error of missing furnishings in 3D.
 I added a console log to identify the id of the furnishing that was supposed to show up.
 Noted down the ID.
 Checked the slots and noted all the textures that are needed for the model.
 All of them seem to be available on the CDN.
 So, that wasn't the issue.
 Last time I was working on this, I had run a storage account COPY operation on azure that took a few hours to complete and even then a lot of the assets were still in the copy queue.
 I wanted to make sure this issue was not because of that.

 I double checked in a simpler project, just to be sure that all the slot materials actually refer to assets that can be fetched using the ref.
 On checking the network requests, it seems the 3D model of the furnishing was never fetched in the first place.

+### Intro

+The goal of this devlog is to keep myself company as I reboot into development mode.
+Last few months have been a lot of travelling, hiring, presentations, code reviews and campaigning.
+Parallelly, I will also be helping the new team get setup.